osherjacobs/LabWork_Findings/vector_unc_dcomexec.md

                    IMPHASH=00000000000000000000000000000000
 ```

-**Why the IMPHASH is zeroed:** ConfuserEx scrambles the binary's import table as part of its obfuscation pipeline.
-The Import Hash is calculated from that table — when the imports are sufficiently mangled, the result is an all-zero IMPHASH.
-This is a known PE manipulation indicator.
+**Why the IMPHASH is zeroed:** In the tested configuration, the ConfuserEx-obfuscated binary produced an all-zero IMPHASH and absent PE publisher metadata.
+Because IMPHASH derives from PE import structure, the observation is consistent with import-table changes introduced during obfuscation — though this writeup does not establish the exact transformation responsible.

-**The tradeoff:** ConfuserEx defeats Defender's static ML signature (`Bearfoos`) but introduces a Sysmon-detectable PE anomaly.
-The same obfuscation that shifts the cloud verdict also zeroes the IMPHASH and strips publisher metadata — three correlated signals in a single Sysmon EID 1 event:
+**The tradeoff:** In this lab configuration, the obfuscation pipeline correlated with both a shifted Defender outcome and a Sysmon-visible anomaly — zeroed IMPHASH, absent PE metadata, and UNC image path appearing as three correlated signals in a single Sysmon EID 1 event:

 1. `IMPHASH=00000000000000000000000000000000` — zeroed import hash
 2. `Image: \\192.168.1.218\share\curnxc1.exe` — UNC-hosted binary